WentingXu3o3/GUIorROSwithDocker/README.md

 ## Prepare the docker files to build the container
-Create a new folder named ".devcontainer" with Dockerfile, docker-compose.yml, and devcontainer.json In VScode, open folder (last directory which holds .devcontainer) in container.
+Create a new folder named ".devcontainer" with Dockerfile, docker-compose.yml, and devcontainer.json

+In VScode, to build the container with "open folder (last directory which holds .devcontainer) in container"

 ## in bash
 Desktop-Full Install: (Recommended): Everything in Desktop plus 2D/3D simulators and 2D/3D perception packages